SixArm/mast-cell-help/topics/electrolytes/index.md

 * Bicarbonate (HCO3-): Bicarbonate is a buffer that helps regulate the body's acid-base balance and pH.

 * Phosphate (HPO4^2- and H2PO4^-): Phosphate is vital for bone health, energy metabolism, and the formation of DNA and RNA.

-These electrolytes are essential for various bodily functions, and maintaining the right balance of these ions is crucial for overall health.